 When drafting War Rising, I wanted to be able to conjure positive memories for Rayne since he has to face so many dark ones.
-Rayne is a character who refuses to talk about his past, so I had to find various ways to motivate him to start telling his story.
+Rayne is a character who refuses to talk about his past so I had to find various ways to motivate him to tell his story.
 I figured using dinners featuring foods he could have eaten with his human family would create a relaxed environment and a strong sense of nostalgia for a character who values family and really needs to feel comfortable to open up, even to his wife at times.

 Berenjenas Con Miel from La Tienda Tapas Bar in Williamsburg, VA.

 Berenjenas Fritas Con Miel is believed to have been first cooked in Spain by the Moors during the Islamic Conquest of the Iberian Peninsula.
 There are some folks that argue it should be topped with molasses and not honey.
-But I chose honey over molasses based on my readings and research.
-While forms of sugar are present in Europe during the Middle Ages, they are documented in the later Middle Ages as a sweetener brought home from soldiers who went on Crusade, restricted to the elite classes.
-Sugar wasn’t used on a daily basis and was considered both a luxury and medicinal good.
+But I chose honey over molasses based on my research.
+While forms of sugar are present in Europe during the Middle Ages, they are documented in the later Middle Ages as a sweetener brought home from soldiers who went on Crusade, which was restricted to the elite classes.
+Sugar wasn’t used on a daily basis and was considered a luxury and medicinal good.
 Additionally, sugar cane production in Al-Andalus doesn’t begin until the tenth century, which is after the story takes place.[3]

 Honey & Other Spices

-While molasses does appear to be use in Asian countries like India all the way back in 500 BCE, and there are some versions made from sugar beets predating sugar’s arrival in Europe, it isn’t referenced for general cooking in many of the recipes I was able to find for the region or in the thirteenth-century cook book.[4]
+Molasses does appear to be use in Asian countries like India all the way back in 500 BCE, and there are some versions made from sugar beets predating sugar’s arrival in Europe, but it isn’t referenced for general cooking in many of the recipes I was able to find for the region or in the thirteenth-century cook book.[4]
 On rare occasion, it does show up in a desert recipe or two.

-This delicious eggplant dish is definitely not complicated to make.
+This delicious eggplant dish is not complicated to make.
 You just need to be careful when pan frying the pieces or using a deep fryer.
-I have not attempted them in an air fryer, but one day I might get around to it.
+I have not attempted them in an air fryer, but one day, I might get around to it.
 You do need to plan ahead as the eggplant slices need to be soaked in milk, thyme, salt, and pepper for a few hours prior to cooking.
 But it’s well worth the wait.
 The first time I had fried eggplant at La Tienda my reaction was similar to Grace’s.
 I wondered how I hadn’t eaten this before because it’s such a delicious dish, and even though it’s fried, it’s not heavy on the stomach at all.

 https://www.tienda.com/recipes/berenjenas-fritas.html